natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JA37C.md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
+A decently fast plane, capable of around Mach 1.4 within a game.
+Somewhat fast turning, but It cannot hold a fight for long.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics